gSchool/ada-2-ruby-on-rails/intro-to-rails-4/oauth.md

 ## Learning Goals

-By the end of this lesson, students should be able to answer the following questions:
+By the end of this lesson, we should be able to answer the following questions:

 - What is authentication?
 - Why is authentication an interesting problem?